Deratiseur/Jazon/README.md

 He's very strong and resilient, and if he dies you can summon him again the next day.

 He is level 8 and cannot progress.

+He starts with a non-magical weapon and gains a magical weapon +x for every 1M xp of player 1 (x= M, e.g. weapon +3 when player 1 has 3M xp).

 You'll find his heart in a tomb: in the Atkatla cemetery in BG2, in the Valley of Shadows in IWDEE.